microsoft/aoai-api-simulator/README.md

 ### Configuring the Azure OpenAI API Simulator

 The behaviour of the Azure OpenAI API Simulator is controlled via a range of [Azure OpenAI API Simulator Configuration Options](./docs/config.md).

+### Monitoring the Azure OpenAI API Simulator

+The Azure OpenAI API Simulator is instrumented using OpenTelemetry and supports exporting telemetry to Azure Monitor or an OTLP endpoint.

+See the [telemetry documentation](./docs/telemetry.md) on how to configure the application to export telemetry and the types of metrics captured.

 ### Extending the Azure OpenAI API Simulator